Acknowledgement of Traditional Territory:

-Leslie Sedore - B.Comm., M.Div. has been paddling for 46 years.
-For the past 20 years, Leslie has been planning, guiding, and debriefing canoe trips for groups, young and old.
+Leslie has been paddling for 46 years.
+For the past 25 years, Leslie has been planning, guiding, and debriefing canoe trips for groups, young and old.
 The French River, Killarney, Algonquin Park, the Leslie Frost region and the Rideau Canal are all familiar routes.
-Leslie is a United Church minister and lives on the water at Jackson’s Point, Ontario.
+Leslie is a United Church minister and lives on the water on the Black River near Jackson's Point, Ontario.
 Leslie combines her love for nature and her reverence for the wild in her conversations on spirituality.
 She is an artisan weaver at her studio, River’s Edge Studio.
 Leslie is a positive enthusiast helping others discover and celebrate joy, beauty, and the creative pulse of life.

 Both Kim and Leslie are committed to holding a high standard in risk management and, if need be, wilderness first aid.